Last Updated on

 Laurisilva of Madeira (1999)

 This is the only natural site to make it to the list of UNESCO World Heritage Sites in Portugal.
 This ancient forest was added to the list in 1999 due to its biological diversity.
-In addition, it is home to an outstanding relict of laurel forest.
+In addition, it is home to an outstanding laurel forest.
 The average altitude in the forest is around 300 to 1,300 meters in some areas.
 Meanwhile, the entire forest listed in the UNESCO property measures at about 22,100 hectares in land area.
 The forest is notable for its high-quality hardwood trees.

 Royal Building of Mafra – Palace, Basilica, Convent, Cerco Garden and Hunting Park (2019)

 Located 30 km northwest of Lisbon, the site was conceived by King João V in 1711 as a tangible representation of his conception of the monarchy and the State.
 This imposing quadrangular building houses the king’s and queen’s palaces, the royal chapel, shaped like a Roman baroque basilica, a Franciscan monastery and a library containing 36,000 volumes.
 The complex is completed by the Cerco garden, with its geometric layout, and the royal hunting park (Tapada).
 The Royal Mafra Building is one of the most remarkable works undertaken by King João V, which illustrates the power and reach of the Portuguese Empire.
 João V adopted Roman and Italian baroque architectural and artistic models and commissioned works of art that make Mafra an exceptional example of Italian Baroque.

 Sanctuary of Bom Jesus do Monte in Braga (2019)